freedomofpress/securedrop/docs/terminology.rst

 Monitor Server
 --------------

-The *Monitor Server* keeps track of the *App Server* and sends out an email alert if something seems wrong.
+The *Monitor Server* keeps track of the *Application Server* and sends out an email alert if something seems wrong.
 You may only connect to this server using Tor.